MicrosoftDocs/PowerShell-Docs/reference/7.3/Microsoft.PowerShell.Utility/Get-Verb.md

 The `Get-Verb` function gets verbs that are approved for use in PowerShell commands.

-It is recommended that PowerShell cmdlet and function names have the `Verb-Noun` format and include an approved verb.
+It's recommended that PowerShell cmdlet and function names have the `Verb-Noun` format and include an approved verb.
 This practice makes command names more consistent, predictable, and easier to use.

 Commands that use unapproved verbs, still run in PowerShell.
 However, when you import a module that